-Charges are payable on offer documents and whitewash documents as set out in this Section.
+Charges are payable on offer documents and Rule 9 waiver circulars as set out in this Section.
 Where a firm offer is announced pursuant to Rule 2.7, but no offer document is published, one half of the document charge that would have been payable, calculated on the basis of the offer value at the time of the announcement of the firm offer or of any revised offer, is payable.